gvwilson/sdxjs/async-programming/index.md

 <%- include('/inc/multi.html', {pat: 'count-lines-with-stat.*', fill: 'js sh slice.out'}) %>

 ::: continue
-This code is complex, but a lot simpler than it would be if we were using callbacks.
+This code is complex, but much simpler than it would be if we were using callbacks.
 :::

 ::: callout
 ## Lining things up

-One trick this code uses that we haven't seen before is to create an object using variable names as both keys and values.
-The expression `{filename, stats}` creates an object whose keys are `filename` and `stats`, and whose values are the values of the corresponding variables.
+This code uses the expression `{filename, stats}` to create an object whose keys are `filename` and `stats`, and whose values are the values of the corresponding variables.
 Doing this makes the code easier to read, both because it's shorter